Rishi (2005 film)

-Rishi is a 2005 Indian Kannada-language romance film directed and written by Prakash.
-The film stars Shiva Rajkumar, Vijay Raghavendra, Radhika and Sindhu Tolani in the lead roles along with Srinath and Avinash in other prominent roles.
-The score and soundtrack was by Gurukiran whose compositions were appreciated by critics and masses.
+Rishi is a 2005 Indian Kannada-language action drama film directed and written by Prakash.
+The film stars Shiva Rajkumar, Vijay Raghavendra, Radhika and Sindhu Tolani in the lead roles along with Srinath and Avinash in other prominent roles.The score and soundtrack was by Gurukiran whose compositions were appreciated by critics and masses.
 The film ran for a hundred days and eventually went on to become one of the hits of the year 2005.
 The film was remade in Telugu as Bangaru Babu (2009) with Jagapathi Babu.